mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2/part2.md

 ## Apply Early

 ## Start Getting Your Foot in the Door

+# Networking

+We all hear about how important networking is because it is!
+I want to put networking earlier in this pre-app section because it ideally precedes a lot of applications and is pretty continuous, you do it all year round, even after landing your internship or even during the actual internship.
+I'll also throw in more specific networking advice in their dedication sections as they come up.
+I'm also awkard af and I wouldn't call myself "good" at networking or anything so my networking insights will be more limited compared to everything else.

+## What is Networking?

+Networking has become one of those terms that gets utilized so much its meaning gets lost and/or skewed.
+It seems to imply some sort of transactional, surface-level interactions which may sometimes be the case.

+## The Power of Networking

+## How do I do it?

+- that werid guy
+- Networking events
+- Career fair and stuff will be talked about later

 This is a multi-part post, here are the other parts: